RAD Consultancy logo Taming the Wild Child - helping parents make their child cooperate

 How do I pay?

-Payments can be made by check or online through The RAD Consultancy's website, www.RadConsultancy.com, using PayPal's easy and highly secure payment system.
+• Payments can be made by check or online through The RAD Consultancy's website, www.RadConsultancy.com, using PayPal's easy but highly secure account system.